CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > We aim to acknowledge your security report as soon as possible.
 > However, this project is maintained by a single person in their
 > spare time, and we cannot guarantee a rapid reponse.
 If you have
-> not heard back from the maintainers within a week, then please
+> not heard back from the maintainers within a week, then please send
-> forward the report to CPANSec at
+> a reminder to the maintainer and copy the report to CPANSec at
 > <cpan-security@security.metacpan.org>.

 Also add a note about what the initial response: